RishikeshGovind/poverty-estimation-ds/README.md

 ## Why We Made Certain Choices

 **Why DHS labels?**

 DHS surveys are the most trusted source of sub-national poverty data in low-income countries.
 The wealth index is a continuous score, which lets us treat poverty prediction as a regression problem (predicting a number on a scale) rather than a simple yes/no classification.
 That produces more useful output.

 **Why pretrain on nighttime lights?**

 VIIRS nighttime light data covers the whole globe and goes back to 2012.
 It gives us millions of free training examples.
 By teaching the model to predict nighttime lights first, we give it a head start in understanding what wealth-related features look like from space.
 Then we fine-tune on the much smaller DHS dataset.
 This idea comes from Jean et al. (2016) and is one of the most cited techniques in this field.

 **Why leave-one-country-out cross-validation?**

 If we randomly split survey clusters into training and test sets, clusters from the same country end up on both sides.
 Because nearby clusters share the same weather, soil, and local economy, the model can score well on the test set just by memorising nearby training examples, without actually generalising.
 Holding out an entire country forces a much harder and more honest test.

 **Why GradCAM on the last convolutional layer?**

 The last convolutional layer in ResNet18 captures high-level patterns like "is there a dense road grid here?" rather than low-level ones like "is there a horizontal edge here?".
 It also still holds spatial information (which part of the image triggered the pattern), which the pooling layer immediately after it throws away.
 That combination makes it the right layer to visualise.

 **Why a tabular model for countries beyond Kenya and Nigeria?**

 To run the CNN, we need a 256x256 pixel satellite image patch centred on each survey cluster.
-We only have those patches for Kenya and Nigeria.
+We only have added those patches for Kenya and Nigeria.
 For the other 26 countries, we only have one average number per country per year.
 The Gradient Boosting model can work with those country-level averages and still give a rough poverty estimate, so it fills the gap while we expand the image patch dataset.